xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/package.md

 ms.date: 09/10/2017
 title: Package
 ms.localizationpriority: medium
-description: " or a collection of items that should be treated as a collection instead of individual items." ms.prod: ""
+description: ' or a collection of items that should be treated as a collection instead of individual items.' ms.prod: ''
 doc_type: resourcePageType
 ---